It's Open Line Friday on Thursday, Rushlin Boss serving humanity.

 All of this accelerated economic activity is going to make the end of the year look like boom time.

-But at the same time, when January rolls around and first quarter and the second quarter hit, then of course there's no economic activity because these tax increases are in full force.
+But at the same time, when January rolls around and first quarter and the second quarter hit, then of course, there's no economic activity because these tax increases are in full force.

 And people are going to be less interested in even reporting income.

-They're going to be looking for ways to shelter it or hide it so as to avoid paying these higher rates, the people that can, and the people that can are the people that hire you.
+They're going to be looking for ways to shelter it or hide it so as to avoid paying these higher rates, the people that can.

 The estate tax right now is zero.